 For 96 bits DCI payload of two-cell scheduling DCI,

+1 source ([Huawei, 3]) show the gain of PDSCH throughput is 7.89%~10.92% with similar assumptions as provided for PDCCH payload of 108 bits.

-2 sources ([Huawei, HiSilicon, R1-2100194], [vivo, R1-2100474]) show the gain of PDSCH throughput is %~10.88%, for per cell UE number in range of 10~20 with 100% CA UE and full buffer traffic model.
+1 source (vivo, 5]) show the gain of PDSCH throughput is -0.31%~0.94% for combination4, 3.02%~3.11% for combination3, 1.90%~2.32% for combination2, 2.31%~2.44% for combination1, for per cell UE number in range of 10~20 with 100% CA UE (no UL DCI, no single-cell scheduling, no CSS) and full buffer traffic model, with assumptions of utilizing saved CORESET RBs for PDSCH transmission

+1 source ([MediaTek, 6]) shows the gain of PDSCH throughput is 3.0%~8.1% for combination1 for per cell UE number of 10 with 100% CA UEs and full buffer traffic model, with assumptions of utilizing saved CORESET RBs for PDSCH transmission

+1 source ([MediaTek, 6]) shows the gain of PDSCH throughput is 8.2%~22.4% for combination1, 27.3%~63.2% for combination3 for per cell UE number of 10 with 100% CA UEs and FTP 3 traffic model with packet size = 20Kbytes (combination1) and 12Kbytes (combination3), with assumptions of utilizing saved CORESET RBs for PDSCH transmission

 For 84 bits DCI payload of two-cell scheduling DCI,

-One source([[ZTE, R1-2101789]]) shows the gain of PDSCH throughput is -13.4%~-8.7%, for 10 UEs per cell 100% CA UEs and full buffer traffic model with assumptions of utilizing saved CCE resources for PDSCH transmission and single FDRA/TDRA for two scheduled PDSCHs.
+One source([[ZTE, 19]]) shows the gain of PDSCH throughput is -13.4%~-8.7%, for 10 UEs per cell 100% CA UEs and full buffer traffic model without assumptions of utilizing saved CCE resources for PDSCH transmission and with shared FDRA/TDRA for two scheduled PDSCHs.

+1 source ([MediaTek, 6]) shows the gain of PDSCH throughput is 3.0%~8.1% for combination1 for per cell UE number of 10 with 100% CA UEs and full buffer traffic model, with assumptions of utilizing saved CORESET RBs for PDSCH transmission

+1 source ([MediaTek, 6]) shows the gain of PDSCH throughput is 8.2%~22.4% for combination1, 29.0%~68.4% for combination3 for per cell UE number of 10 with 100% CA UEs and FTP 3 traffic model with packet size = 20Kbytes (combination1) and 12Kbytes (combination3), with assumptions of utilizing saved CORESET RBs for PDSCH transmission

-One source ([Samsung, R1-2101238]) shows there is no gain for 20MHz BW and only PDSCH scheduling on 2 cells all the time (no single-cells scheduling, no UL, no CSS) and no loss due to UL DCI padding, with assumption of 84 or 132 bits of the two-cell scheduling DCI.
+One source ([Samsung, 12]) shows there is no gain for 20MHz BW even for only PDSCH scheduling on 2 cells all the time (no single-cells scheduling, no UL, no CSS) and no loss due to UL DCI padding, with assumption of 84 or 132 bits of the two-cell scheduling DCI by applying the Shannon capacity formula to the CCE savings and normalizing by the total number of time-frequency resources per slot for the indicated BW of the scheduling cell.

-One source ([Ericsson, R1-2101562]) shows there is <2.5% gain for Combination 1 in ideal scenarios and no gain for Combination 3 with cassumption of 50% slots using two-cell scheduling DCI and 50% UL DCI modelled per slot on top and 96 bits payload size for the two-cell scheduling DCI.
+One source ([Ericsson, 16]) shows there is <2.5% gain for Combination 1 and no gain for Combination 2, with assumption that all saved PDCCH CCE resources can be reused for PDSCH, no scheduling flexibility is lost due to two-cell DCI, and assumption that 50% slots can benefit from using two-cell scheduling DCI and 50% UL DCI modelled per slot on top.96 bits payload size for the two-cell scheduling DCI is assumed.

 More detailed results and assumptions are listed in the attached excel tables.

+Combination 1 and Combination 2 in simulation assumptions are agreed in RAN1#103-e, and Combination 3 and Combination 4 are optional.

 Regarding above observations on PDSCH throughput, companies are encouraged to provide comments in the table below including the additional simulation assumptions and metrics.